Ustekinumab

 You have your ustekinumab injections delivered directly to your home.
 They come in a box containing either one pre-filled syringe or one pre-filled injection pen.
 Each syringe or pen contains one dose of medicine.
 Ustekinumab is free for people who are entitled to NHS care.

-Do not shake the pre-filled pen as this may damage the medicine.
+• Do not shake the medicine as this may damage it.

-Get rid of any doses that are past their expiry date or have been out of the fridge for more than 30 days.
+Get rid of any doses that are past their expiry date or have been out of the fridge for longer than the packet insert advises.
 Your pharmacist can tell you how to dispose of them.

 Tips on injecting

-Your doctor or nurse will teach you how to inject yourself with ustekinumab.
-The Patient Information Leaflet also contains detailed instructions on what to do.
-This is in the box.
-It is sometimes called a Package Leaflet.
-You can also get it online: Patient Information Leaflet for ustekinumab pre-filled syringe or Patient Information Leaflet for ustekinumab pre-filled pen.
+You will be given training on how to inject yourself with ustekinumab.
+The patient information leaflet also contains detailed instructions on what to do.
+This can be found in the box your medicine comes in.
+It is sometimes called a package leaflet.
+You can also get it online at the Electronic Medicines Compendium website.

 One of the most common side effects of ustekinumab is pain and redness at the injection site.
 These tips can help: